Dual Diagnosis Treatment Fremont, OH

 Services provided:

-• Intensive outpatient treatment, partial hospitalization and outpatient treatment
+• Intensive outpatient treatment services, regular outpatient treatment and outpatient day treatment

 Louis Stokes Va Medical Center Sandusky Cboc - 23.7 miles from Fremont, OH

-Louis Stokes Va Medical Center Sandusky Cboc is a dual-diagnosis treatment center in Sandusky, OH that provides treatment for substance abuse and mental health disorders that include generalized anxiety disorder as well as schizophrenia.
+Louis Stokes Va Medical Center Sandusky Cboc is a dual-diagnosis treatment center in Sandusky, OH that offers treatment for substance abuse and mental health disorders that include phobias as well as thought disorders.

 Address: 3416 Columbus Avenue, Sandusky, OH 44870 in Erie County